pkuguanyu/PanoProject/README.md

 # PanoProject
 The simulation source code is under the folder Pano_experiments\Simulation_Statistics.
 And now we supply methods of push button  running or component running.
 The system source code is under the folder Pano_system\SystemComponent.
 And we only supply each component core source code of the Pano system.
 The following shows the requirements of the system and simulation comparision and the two running method of the simluation source code.

 ## 1 Requirements
+.Net Framework 4.6.1 or Above.
+Unity 2018.2 Pro Edition or Above.
-Windows 10 Professional Edition 1709;
+Windows 10 Professional Edition 1709.
+Any C++ IDE (Visual Studio 2015 is recommended).
-Matlab(R2015a or higher) with Parallel Computing Toolbox and Image Processing Toolbox;
+Matlab (R2015a or higher) with Parallel Computing Toolbox and Image Processing Toolbox.
-Any C++ IDE(Visual Studio 2015 is recommended);
-FFMPEG(add the binary folder, e.g. ¡°C:\Program Files\ffmpeg-20190625-dd662bb-win64-static\bin¡±, to system PATH.)
+FFMPEG (add the binary folder, e.g. ¡°C:\Program Files\ffmpeg-20190625-dd662bb-win64-static\bin¡±, to system PATH.).

-Unity 2018.2 Pro Edition or above
-.Net Framework 4.6.1 or above
+## 2.Running

-## 2 Componenet Running
+## 1. Componenet Running
 Due to limitaion of file size, the whole source code is stored in the BaiduNetdisk.

 ### 1)  Prepare the programs and data